-\paragraph{Key Statistics} In November 2021, Pak airdropped 30 one-of-a-kind \textit{Hate} NFTs (depicted as a simple black square with the word “HATE”) to selected critics .
-Each had an embedded “move” mechanism allowing Pak to transfer them.
-The contract (address \texttt{0xMove…}) was written by Manifold Studio and made public on Etherscan .
+\paragraph{Key Statistics} In November 2021, Pak airdropped 30 one-of-a-kind \textit{Hate} NFTs (depicted as a simple heart symbol) to selected critics.
+Each had an embedded ``move'' mechanism allowing Pak to transfer them.
+The contract (address \texttt{0xMove…}) was written by Manifold Studio and made public on Etherscan.
 During the first week, at least 2 instances of Pak using the move function were observed, and 0 transfers by holders (since none could occur).
-The stunt quickly spread awareness; tweets about “Pak’s Hate” garnered thousands of impressions, and articles in crypto media (e.g. CryptoTimes and others) explained the phenomenon .
-The term “Invisible Mechanism” was coined by Pak in a tweet announcing the project’s true purpose .
-Ultimately, no monetary exchange took place for these NFTs on the market (until perhaps after Pak later unlocked them, if he did).
+The stunt quickly spread awareness; tweets about ``Pak's Hate'' garnered thousands of impressions, and articles in crypto media (e.g., CryptoTimes and others) explained the phenomenon.
+The term ``Invisible Mechanism'' was coined by Pak in a tweet announcing the project's true purpose.
+Ultimately, no monetary exchange took place for these NFTs on the market (until perhaps after Pak later unlocked them, if Pak did).
 Instead, their value was purely conceptual.
-Pak’s “Move” contract was later referenced in discussions on NFT standards, making these 30 tokens and their story a small but significant footnote in NFT history about creative smart contract design.
+Pak's ``Move'' contract was later referenced in discussions on NFT standards, making these 30 tokens and their story a small but significant footnote in NFT history about creative smart contract design.